JSONPath Tester | RFC 9535 Queries and Exact Matches

 How to Use This Tool

-Paste an API response, webhook body, log payload, or nested JSON document into the JSON input.
+Paste a real API response, webhook body, log payload, or JSON fixture into the JSON input area.

 When to Use This Tool

-Pull stable IDs, emails, timestamps, or nested values from JSON fixtures for assertions and test setup.
+Extract stable IDs, timestamps, and nested fields from JSON fixtures for assertions, parameterized tests, and regression cases.

 Examples